jkvargas/russimp-sys/README.md

 ### `nozlib`

-By default `russimp-sys` will statically link `zlibstatic`, enabling this feature will make the crate link to the system's `zlib` library.
+By default `russimp-sys` will statically link `zlibstatic`.
+Enabling this feature will link to the system's `zlib` library.

 ### `nolibcxx`

 By default `russimp-sys` links to `libstdc++` on Linux and `libc++` on macOS.
 Enabling this feature won't link to any C++ standard library.

 ## Changelog
+### 2.0.0
+* Complete overhaul of the build script.
+* Expose all assimp headers.
+* Rework CI pipeline.
+* Support for local assimp packaging and local package usage.
+(See: `prebuilt` feature)
+* Remove vcpkg support.
 ### 1.0.3
 * Builds based on 5.2.5 release
 ### 1.0.0